momozahara/RatkinRaceStandalone/README.md

 Ratkin spawn rate are at 20% of vanilla spawn rate.

+### Dev note

+Also I don't have Anomaly so can't do test or add anything to that dlc yet.

 ### Mod options

 | option | default | description |